rse/babel-plugin-named-params/README.md

   to right).
 All remaining unused positions are filled with the value `undefined`.

-- *Options Parameter*: In the JavaScript world, there is the convention of having an `opt`, `opts`, `option`, `options`, `setting` or `settings` function parameter which receives an object of options.
+- *Options Parameter*: In the JavaScript world, there is the convention of having an `options` function parameter which receives an object of options.
 In case a named parameter in the function call is not found in the function declaration, but such an options parameter exists, the named parameter is passed as an option parameter field.
-For a function declaration `function fn (a, b, c, options) { ... }` all of the following function calls result in a call `fn(x, y, z, { foo: 42, bar: 7 })`:
+For a function declaration `function fn (a, b, c, options) { ... }` all of the following function calls result in a call `fn(x, y, z, { foo: 42,
+  bar: 7 })`:

   ```js
   fn(x, y, z, options = { foo: 42, bar: 7 })  // explicit options parameter (in positional order)